Exploring Iterative Refinement with Diffusion Models for Video Grounding: Introduction

 \section{Introduction}

 Video grounding (VG) is a fundamental task in video-language understanding, which focuses on identifying the start and end timestamps of a target moment (termed as target span) that exhibits the highest semantic correspondence with a sentence query in an untrimmed video.
-As shown in Fig~\ref{fig:teaser}(a), this task is challenging since it requires not only separate understanding of the video and sentence representations but also comprehension of their corresponding interaction.
-Recently, VG has attracted increasing attention from the multimedia community~\cite{Gao_Sun_Yang_Nevatia_2017, zhang2022elements} due to its wide range of applications, including video question answering~\cite{Ye_Zhao_Li_Chen_Xiao_Zhuang_2017,Lei_Yu_Bansal_Berg_2018} and video editing~\cite{fu2022m3l}.
+As shown in Fig~\ref{fig:teaser}(a), this task is challenging since it requires not only separate understanding of the video and sentence representations but also a comprehension of their corresponding interaction.

-The majority of existing methods on VG can be generally classified into two primary categories: (1) Proposal-based methods~\cite{Gao_Sun_Yang_Nevatia_2017,Xu_He_Plummer_Sigal_Sclaroff_Saenko_2018,Xiao_Chen_Zhang_Ji_Shao_Ye_Xiao_2022,Zhang_Peng_Fu_Luo_2019,Liu_Qu_Dong_Zhou_Cheng_Wei_Xu_Xie_2021}: Following the propose-and-rank pipeline, these methods first generate a group of moment proposals with predefined multi-scale anchors, then predict alignment scores for each proposal after aggregating contextual multi-modal information to identify the optimal matching moment, as depicted in Fig.~\ref{fig:teaser}(b).
-(2) Proposal-free methods~\cite{Zeng_Xu_Huang_Chen_Tan_Gan_2020, Li_Guo_Wang_2021, Zhao_Zhao_Zhang_Lin_2021, Tang_Zhu_Liu_Gao_Cheng_2022,Zhang_Sun_Jing_Zhen_Zhou_Goh_2021}: As shown in Fig.~\ref{fig:teaser}(c), these methods directly regress the start and end timestamps from each frame or predict the probabilities for each frame to serve as the start and end frame.
+Existing methods on the VG task can be generally classified into three primary categories: (\uppercase\expandafter{\romannumeral1}) Proposal-based methods~\cite{Gao_Sun_Yang_Nevatia_2017, Xu_He_Plummer_Sigal_Sclaroff_Saenko_2018, Zhang_Peng_Fu_Luo_2019, Yuan_Ma_Wang_Liu_Zhu_2022}: Following the propose-and-rank pipeline, these methods first generate a set of proposals with predefined multi-scale anchors, then predict alignment scores for each proposal after aggregating contextual multi-modal information to identify the optimal matching moment, as depicted in Fig.~\ref{fig:teaser}(b).
+Notably, the performance of such proposal-based methods heavily relies on both the quantity and quality of predefined anchors, thereby imposing a substantial computational cost arising from the redundant proposal generation and matching processes. (\uppercase\expandafter{\romannumeral2}) Proposal-free methods~\cite{Zeng_Xu_Huang_Chen_Tan_Gan_2020, Nan_Qiao_Xiao_Liu_Leng_Zhang_Lu_2021, Zhang_Sun_Jing_Zhen_Zhou_Goh_2021}: As shown in Fig.~\ref{fig:teaser}(c), these methods directly regress the start and end timestamps from each frame or predict the probabilities for each frame to serve as the start and end frame, which is more efficient than the proposal-based methods.

-Although both groups of methods have achieved promising performance, they are still plagued by several significant limitations: (1) In proposal-based methods, the performance heavily relies on both the quantity and quality of predefined anchors, thereby imposing a substantial computational cost arising from the redundant proposal generation and matching processes.
-(2) For proposal-free methods, incorporating frame-wise predictions poses challenges in optimization as the extensive search space for moment prediction, which results in inferior performance.
-(3) All these methods employ a single-shot prediction strategy, neglecting a fundamental procedure for refining the initial prediction and resulting in suboptimal target moment localization.